 “In addition to undermining public health and safety, health care fraud cheats Americans out of more than eighty billion dollars a year in higher premiums and increased out-of-pocket expenses,” he said.

 Federal officials said that of the $200 million Mr. Adams’ pharmacy falsely billed to insurers, it received more than $50 million.

 Beasley Allen lawyer Ali Hawthorne has focused her practice primarily on complex litigation on a national level.
-Most recently, she has been involved in several different litigations in multiple states that seek to recover money on behalf of the states that paid for pharmaceutical products and devices as a result of fraudulent and deceptive acts against the states.
+Most recently, she has been involved in several litigations in multiple states that seek to recover money on behalf of the states that paid for pharmaceutical products and devices as a result of fraudulent and deceptive acts.
 She would be happy to discuss any potential claims related to health care and pharmaceutical fraud.